Djibouti Visa on Arrival

 People with diplomatic, service, or official passports, as well as those participating in special agreement programs, are eligible for visa on arrival.

-Disclaimer: Although this information was last updated in January 2025, we recommend verifying with the appropriate agencies, embassies, and airlines to ensure complete accuracy regarding your travel plans.
+Content Disclaimer: Although this information was last updated in January 2026, we recommend verifying with the appropriate agencies, embassies, and airlines to ensure complete accuracy regarding your travel plans.